Ruth Watson Henderson: Life and career

 Born Ruth Louise Watson in Toronto, Watson Henderson studied the piano with Viggo Kihl from 1937 to 1945.
-She then entered The Royal Conservatory of Music where she studied from 1945 to 1952 and earned an associates diploma in 1949 and a licentiate diploma in 1951.
+She then entered The Royal Conservatory of Music where she studied from 1945 to 1952 and earned an associate's diploma (ARCT) in 1949 and a licentiate diploma (LRCT) in 1951.
 Her piano teacher there was Alberto Guerrero.
 She also studied composition privately with Oskar Morawetz, Samuel Dolin and Richard Johnston.
-From 1952 to 1954 she studied piano at the Mannes College of Music in New York City with Hans Neumann (pianist).
+From 1952 to 1954 she studied piano at the Mannes College of Music in New York City with Hans Neumann.

 Watson Henderson made her professional concert debut in 1952 in Toronto and quickly became active as a solo concert pianist with symphony orchestras throughout Canada.
 She also played with some frequency on CBC Radio.
 In 1956 she won the grand prize on the CBC radio talent show Opportunity Knocks.
 After this, she moved to Manitoba where she lived in Winnipeg until 1961.
-After a few years in Kitchener, she returned to Toronto where she still resides.
+After a few years in Kitchener, she returned to Toronto where she still resided.

 While she was the accompanist for the Festival Singers of Canada she began to compose choral music, including her 'Missa Brevis.'
 Later large works influenced by her experience in working with fine choirs include 'Voices of Earth' and 'From Darkness to Light.'
 When she was the accompanist for the Toronto Children's Chorus, she wrote many compositions for children's voices, including Clear Sky and Thunder, a music-drama about Inuit children, which the TCC premiered in 1984 and 'The Last Straw' which featured tenor Ben Heppner in 1990.

+In 2003, she was made an honorary Fellow (FRCCO) of the Royal Canadian College of Organists.

+In celebration of her 70th birthday, a special concert of Henderson’s work was performed by the Elmer Iseler Singers, recorded and released by the CBC in 2004 as the album ‘’Sing We Joyful’’.

+Watson Henderson died on 9 June 2026, at the age of 93.